hatchet-dev/pickaxe/README.md

 2. All quanta of work should be invoked as a task or a tool call.

+3. Treat **LLM calls as libraries** and **own your data lookups**: applications should not permit unconstrained agentic tool calling with data lookup.
+All tool calls should validate user permissions and separate data lookup from LLM calls for security reasons.

 ## Technical Deep-Dive

 Pickaxe is a utility layer built on top of [Hatchet](https://github.com/hatchet-dev/hatchet).
-Hatchet is a platform for async processing and background jobs, with features like:

-- Queues
-- Task Orchestration (DAGs and durable execution)
-- Flow Control (concurrency or rate limiting)
-- Scheduling (cron jobs and scheduled tasks)
-- Task routing (sticky execution and affinity)
-- Event triggers and listeners

 It is built on the concept of a **durable task queue**, which means that every task which gets called in Hatchet is stored in a database.
 This is useful because tasks can easily be replayed and recover from failure, even when the underlying hardware crashes.
 Another way to look at it: Hatchet makes _distributed systems incredibly easy to deploy and maintain_.

 For agents, this is particularly useful because they are extremely long-running, and thus need to be resilient to hardware failure.
 Agents also need to manage third-party rate limits and need concurrency control to prevent the system from getting overwhelmed.